 The insurance industry is broken.
 We're here to fix it.
 To that end, Root is the first car insurance company that was founded on the relentless pursuit of fairness.
 We use an app to rate drivers based on how they actually drive—not just their demographics.
 By not insuring bad drivers, Root is able to save good drivers as much as 52% on their car insurance.

 You’ll choose your plan and start with a discounted price that’s good for 60 days.
 Then you’ll begin the test drive.
-The Root app tracks your driving (think braking, turns, and how much you drive) and uses that information to calculate the rate you deserve.
+The Root app measures your driving (think braking, turns, and how much you drive) and uses that information to calculate the rate you deserve.
 If you’re a good driver, you’ll receive a final quote after 30 days—the better driver you are, the better your rate will be.
-You then have another 30 days to accept your final rate—or cancel with no questions asked.
 Unfortunately Root doesn’t work for everyone, so if we can’t continue to insure you, we’ll let you know when the test drive ends and you’ll have 30 days to find another carrier.

 The Root app also makes accessing and using your car insurance easy.
 You can find your insurance card, make changes to your policy, and file a claim in the app.
 You can even choose to have us cancel your old insurance policy for you.Get the app